On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

-Substituting \refeq{eq:PLineq_expec} into the right-hand side and expanding the recursion $k$ times, we obtain the desired result with $0<\tau_2 \le 2\,t\,\eps$.
-Furthermore, on the basis of definition of $\srh$ that $0<\varepsilon<1$ and the property $\theta_k<2$, it is easy to check that $0<(t+\tau_2)\,\mu\,\theta_j<1$, which concludes the proof . \end{proof} In general, a larger $\eps$ in $\srh$ (cf. \refsec{sec:rounding}) allows for larger values of $\beta_j$ and of $\tau_2$.
-Comparing \refeq{eq:conv-expcsrplstageII} and \refeq{eq:fsrh_caseII}, a larger value of $\tau_2$ leads to a stricter bound on the convergence rate.
-Under the same condition as the one to $\csr$, utilizing $\srh$ to evaluate $\boldsymbol{\sigma}^{(k)}_2$ may achieve faster convergence than the one gained by $\csr$.
+Substituting \cref{eq:PLineq_expec} into the right-hand side and expanding the recursion $k$ times, we obtain the desired result with $0<\tau_2 < 2\,t\,\eps$.
+Furthermore, on the basis of definition of $\srh$ that $0<\varepsilon<1$ and the property $0<\theta_k<2$, it is easy to check that $0<(t+\tau_2)\,\mu\,\theta_j<1$, which concludes the proof. \end{proof} Similarly to $\csr$ (cf.~\cref{prop:convergencerate_c2_csr}), under the condition $\theta_j>0$, the employment of $\srh$ ensures linear convergence only up to a neighborhood of the optimal point.
+In general, \cref{prop:convergencerate_c2_srh} shows that a larger $\eps$ in $\srh$, i.e., a larger rounding bias (cf.~\cref{sec:rounding}), allows for larger values of $\beta_j$ and of $\tau_2$.
+Comparing \cref{eq:conv-expcsrplstageII} and \cref{eq:fsrh_caseII}, a larger value of $\tau_2$ leads to a stricter bound on the convergence rate.
+Under the same condition as that for $\csr$, the convergence achieved by $\srh$ may be faster than that achieved by $\csr$.
+These claims can be validated using numerical experiments; see, e.g., Figures \ref{fig:differentscalea}, \ref{fig:f2fix_a} and \ref{fig:logisre}.
 In the next section, we analyze the convergence behavior of GD for Case III.